Page Content

 Facilities

 Mayo Clinic has two campuses in Arizona.
-The Mayo Clinic campus in Phoenix, Arizona, includes the state-of-the-art Mayo Clinic Hospital, the first hospital entirely designed and built by Mayo Clinic.
-It has been recognized several times by Phoenix magazine as the Best Hospital in Phoenix.
+The campus in Phoenix, Arizona, includes the state-of-the-art Mayo Clinic Hospital, the first hospital entirely designed and built by Mayo Clinic.
+Phoenix Magazine has recognized it several times as the Best Hospital in Phoenix.
 Services in numerous medical and surgical disciplines are provided, including outstanding programs in cancer treatment and organ transplantation.

 During the fellowship, the majority of your time is spent at the Phoenix campus.